4 February 2020

 Contact your control body to stay up to date.

 Some non-EU countries may require an export certificate for each consignment.
 You should check with the country you’re exporting to.

 Trading rules should stay the same for countries that accept UK goods without an equivalency arrangement (an agreement to accept each other’s standards).

-The EU has equivalency arrangements with some non-EU countries and the UK is negotiating trade agreements to continue trading with these countries after Brexit.
+The EU has equivalency arrangements with some non-EU countries and the UK is negotiating trade agreements to continue trading with these countries after 1 January 2021.
 The Department for Environment, Food and Rural Affairs (Defra) will contact importers and food manufactures if any trade agreements change.

-Different exporting rules may apply if equivalency is not agreed between the UK and non-EU countries after Brexit.
+Different exporting rules may apply if equivalency is not agreed between the UK and non-EU countries from 1 January 2021.
 Contact the exporting control body in the country you’re importing food from.
 Defra will publish any changes in this guide.